Mad-ness/pxeboot/docs/Building_winpe_boot_iso.md

 	oscdimg -n -bC:\winpe_amd64\etfsboot.com C:\winpe_amd64\ISO C:\winpe_amd64\winpe_amd64.iso

-If do nothing and just built a bare ISO image its size around 170 MB.
+If do nothing and just built a bare ISO image it gets size around 170 MB.

 Since now this lightweight ISO image can be burnt on a blank CD/DVD disc.
 But I haven't been using CD/DVD disc for a long time at all and will use the ISO image for loading it via PXE.